ichuang/pyqsp/README.md

 [Quantum signal processing](https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.118.010501) is a framework for quantum algorithms including Hamiltonian simulation, quantum linear system solving, amplitude amplification, etc.

-Quantum signal processing performs spectral transformation of any unitary $U$, given access to an ancilla qubit, a controlled version of $U$ and single-qubit rotations on the ancilla qubit.
-It first truncates an arbitrary spectral transformation function into a Laurent polynomial, then finds a way to decompose the Laurent polynomial into a sequence of products of controlled-$U$ and single qubit rotations (by certain "QSP phase angles") on the ancilla.
+Quantum signal processing performs spectral transformation of any unitary U, given access to an ancilla qubit, a controlled version of U and single-qubit rotations on the ancilla qubit.
+It first truncates an arbitrary spectral transformation function into a Laurent polynomial, then finds a way to decompose the Laurent polynomial into a sequence of products of controlled-U and single qubit rotations (by certain "QSP phase angles") on the ancilla.
 Such routines achieve optimal gate complexity for many of the quantum algorithmic tasks mentioned above.
 The task achieved is essentially entirely defined by the QSP phase angles employed in the QSP operation sequence, and as such a central part is finding these QSP phase angles, given the desired Laurent polynomial.

 This python package generates QSP phase angles using the code based on two different methods.
 The "laurent" method employs [Finding Angles for Quantum Signal Processing with Machine Precision](https://arxiv.org/abs/2003.02831), and extends the original code for QSP phase angle calculation, at https://github.com/alibaba-edu/angle-sequence.
 The "tf" method employs tensorflow + keras, and finds the QSP angles using optimization.